Should You Buy the Push 3 or Launchpad Mini for Ableton Live?

 -

-Push 3 includes full audio interface and modular CV support
+Push 3 includes audio interface and modular CV support.

 What Are the Main Differences Between Push 3 and Launchpad Mini?

-How Well Do These Controllers Integrate with Ableton Live?
+How Well Do Push 3 and Launchpad Mini Integrate with Ableton Live?

 -